CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

  this URL :
  * `https://api.clever-cloud.com/v2/logs/logs-socket/<app_id>`

-When the websocket connection is opened, you need to send the OAuth header in this format :
+When the websocket connection is opened, you need to send the OAuth1 header in this format :
 ```json
 {